 While Buckley is not a religiously affiliated school, we are a school with several long-standing traditions that continue to evolve over time.

 One such tradition is the weekly school assembly, a time during which our students and faculty gather as a community.
-Assemblies are led by the headmaster, who begins with a story or poem from various religions and sources, speaking to Buckley’s appreciation for inclusivity and diversity.
-Boys may elect to join the headmaster in a recitation of the Lord's Prayer.
+Assemblies are led by the head of school, who begins with a story or poem from various religions and sources, speaking to Buckley’s appreciation for inclusivity and diversity.
+Boys may elect to join the head of school in a recitation of the Lord's Prayer.

 Other traditions include various performances that celebrate the winter holidays, one of which is the School’s version of the Nativity Play, performed by first and second grade boys.
 With the understanding that not all Buckley families observe Christmas, the boys in Beginners and Classes IV-IX perform in holiday concerts that offer music from a variety of sources.